Afjunior18/Simpsons-Memory-Game/README.md

 10.Share the Link: Share the provided link with others.

 Explore the Deployed Website: Visit the live site by clicking on the following link: <https://afjunior18.github.io/Simpsons-Memory-Game/>

+## Credits

+A big shoutout to the following resources that played a pivotal role in the completion of this project:

+- Countdown Timer Tutorial: Provided invaluable guidance on implementing the timer/countdown feature. <https://www.youtube.com/watch?v=PIiMSMz7KzM>

+- Memory Game Tutorial (YouTube): This tutorial jumpstarted the development of my project and significantly aided in understanding the creation of the game board, which proved to be the most challenging aspect. <https://www.youtube.com/watch?v=0SeqdHCBYVo>

+- Memory Game Tutorial (Marina Ferreira): This tutorial served as a crucial source of guidance and inspiration throughout the development process.
+It provided detailed instructions and practical examples that were essential for the successful implementation of the memory game. <https://marina-ferreira.github.io/tutorials/js/memory-game.pt-br/>

+- A big thanks to my mentor, David Bowers, for his invaluable feedback and guidance.
+His insights were key in improving the final project.